How to play the Accordion: Uniformity and the (non-)conservativity of the linear approximation of the {\lambda}-calculus (extended version): Non-conservativity wrt. the infinitary λ -calculus

-\begin{proof}[Proof of \cref{theorem:acc}, item (ii)] We suppose that there is a reduction $\acc \bredi \acc*$ and we show that this leads to a contradiction.
-By \cref{theorem:stratification,conserv:lem:head-internal}, there exists respectively a sequence of terms $\acc_d \in \lc$ and a term $\acc'_0 \in \lc$ such that there are reductions
+\begin{proof} We suppose that there is a reduction $\acc \bredi \acc*$ and we show that this leads to a contradiction.
+By \cref{lem:stratification,lem:head-internal}, there exists respectively a sequence of terms $\acc_d \in \lc$ and a term $\acc'_0 \in \lc$ such that there are reductions